WikiLeaks' Assange seeks asylum at Ecuador embassy

 The situation threatens to inflame tensions between the government of Rafael Correa, Ecuador's leftist and ardently anti-Washington president, and U.S. authorities, who accuse Assange of damaging its foreign relations with his leaks.

-It is also an embarrassment for Britain, whose foreign ministry on Tuesday confirmed the 40-year-old Assange was beyond the reach of its police in the Ecuadorean embassy.
+It is also an embarrassment for Britain, where the Foreign Office whose foreign ministry on Tuesday confirmed Assange was beyond the reach of its police in the Ecuadorean embassy.

 "Ecuador is studying and analyzing the request," Patino told reporters in Quito.
 He added that any decision would be made with "respect for norms and principles of international law".

-The Andean nation in 2010 invited Assange to seek residency there but quickly backed away from the idea, accusing him of breaking U.S. laws.
+The Andean nation in 2010 invited Assange to seek residency there but quickly backed off the idea, accusing him of breaking U.S. laws.

 Since his detention, Assange has mostly been living under strict bail conditions at the country mansion of a wealthy supporter in eastern England.
 His associates say that amounts to 540 days under house arrest without charge.
 Breach of bail conditions is potentially a criminal offence.